mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Keshi has partnered with industrial Khea to capitalise on the pilgrimage and tourism industry, which brings in a large portion of Keshi’s total wealth.
-Part of the appeal of Keshi to the Chanestin people is the world’s unwillingness to accept Imperial authority.
+Keshi has partnered with industrial Khea to capitalise on the pilgrimage and tourism industry, which brings in a large portion of Keshi's total wealth.
+Part of the appeal of Keshi to the Chanestin people is the world's unwillingness to accept Imperial authority.
-Keshi and Khea advocate the establishment of a Chanestin Worlds cultural zone and have actively stirred up insurgent groups on many of the kingdom’s former worlds to help support their cause.
+Keshi and Khea advocate the establishment of a Chanestin Worlds cultural zone and have actively stirred up insurgent groups on many of the kingdom's former worlds to help support their cause.

 Those with Chanestin heritage are not the only